All Episodes

 The Obama White House is too white.

-But unlike Bill Clinton, the first black president, who never needed help understanding Southern black culture, Obama lacks advisors who are descended from the central African American experience, ones who understand quote unquote the slave thing.
+But unlike Bill Clinton, the first black president, who never needed help understanding southern black culture, Obama lacks advisors who are descended from the central African-American experience, ones who understand, quote-unquote, the slave thing, As a top black Democrat dryly puts it, which just another way of saying Obama is not down for the struggle.

 Otherwise, this administration will keep tripping over race rather than inspiring on race.

-The West Wing white guys who pushed to ditch Shirley Sherrod before Glenn Beck could pounce, not only didn't bother to Google, they weren't familiar enough with civil rights history to recognize the name Sherrod.
+The West Wing white guys who pushed to ditch Shirley Sherrod before Glenn Beck could pounce not only didn't bother to Google, they weren't familiar enough with civil rights history to recognize the name Sherrod.

 And they didn't return the calls and email of prominent blacks that tried to alert them that something was wrong out there.